agusmakmun/scan-unused-requirements/README.md

   -r REQUIREMENTS, --requirements REQUIREMENTS
                         Path to the requirements.txt file to read packages from.
   -p PATH, --path PATH  Project path to scan for unused packages (default: current directory).
+  -o OUTPUT, --output OUTPUT
+                        Path to the output file where unused packages will be saved.
 ```

 > **Note:** Don't forget to cross-check the unused packages after finding them,